9 Best Drones for Roof Inspections (2024 Drone Guide)

 Parrot Anafi Thermal Drone • Best Affordable Thermal Drone

-Thermal image of a roof taken by a parrot anafi drone
+Thermal image of a roof taken by a Parrot Anafi drone

 Why it’s one of the best drones for roof inspections: